 To be honest, that sounds more like my kind of thing than American Girl, doesn’t it?

 I received my first Stardust Classic doll, Laurel (“the Woodfairy”) on my ninth birthday.
-As I learned from the ghostwritten book that accompanied her, Laurel was your quintessential fish-out-of-water in this fairy equivalent of the Amazons: while her friends were graceful and generally Good At Things, she struggled to paint or dance or participate in their complicated seasonal rituals in a productive fashion.
+As I learned from the ghostwritten book that accompanied her, Laurel was your quintessential fish-out-of-water (with wings): while her friends were graceful and generally Good At Things, she struggled to paint or dance or participate in their complicated seasonal rituals in a productive fashion.

 My Laurel’s biggest problem, on the other hand, was her gorgeous but impossibly tangled head of auburn hair.
-After only a few years of careful play, Laurel had a snarl of hair that looked more like Sasquatch’s than a sprite’s.
+After only a few years of careful play, Laurel’s locks transformed into a snarl.
 Eventually, my mom had no choice but to give her a trim–which suited me fine, as my equally red hair just happened to be in a bob cut, too!

 My second Stardust Classic acquisition was Kat the Time Traveler–but her blinking eyes’ tendency to stay constantly shut makes her a slightly less attractive subject for photography.
 Never fear, though: Alissa (the Princess of Arcadia, apparently) is here to take her place!